-

 Build Adaptability Into Your Marketing Processes

 Traditional marketing plans often have long timelines, making it tough to adapt when market dynamics change.
-In contrast, agile marketing often breaks projects into short, manageable increments known as "sprints."
+In contrast, Agile marketing often breaks projects into short, manageable increments known as "sprints."
 These sprints are typically two weeks long, allowing your team to reassess priorities regularly and respond quickly to emerging opportunities or challenges.

 As a marketing leader, imagine how different your outcomes would be if you had the ability to seize unexpected market shifts two or three times faster than your competitors.

-Agile marketing teams can adjust strategies, campaigns and messaging in near real-time, so they stay relevant to customers and effective at hitting their targets.
+Agile marketing teams can adjust strategies, campaigns, and messaging in near real-time, so they stay relevant to customers and effective at hitting their targets.

-With an agile marketing process, leaders can navigate uncertainty with confidence, moving at the speed of buying behavior and adapting whenever conditions dictate.
+With an Agile marketing process, leaders can navigate uncertainty with confidence, moving at the speed of buying behavior and adapting whenever conditions dictate.

 Foster Collaboration and Communication